 Suffocation is one of the leading causes of winter fish death.
 You don't usually need to panic if your pond freezes over for a couple days before you get a chance to make a hole in the ice, but you'll want to make sure you fix the problem as quickly as possible.

 Mind the Lateral Line

 What’s the best way to make a hole in your ice?
-Here’s what we DO NOT recommend: blunt force trauma via axe, sledge hammer, baseball bat, 2-by-4, large rock or oversized garden gnome.
+Here’s what we DO NOT recommend: blunt force trauma via axe, sledge hammer, baseball bat, 2-by-4, large rock or garden gnome.

-Here are a few better ways to open a hole in the ice:
+So before you reach for your shovel or hammer, here are a few better ways to open a hole in the ice:

 - Place a pot of hot water on the ice and watch it slowly melt through.
 You may need to do this a couple times depending on the thickness of the ice.

 - Use a deicer.
-Our 300 watt deicers typically melt through about 1 inch of ice per hour.
+Our 300 Watt deicers typically melt through about 1 inch of ice per hour.
 (Your ice might end up 2 to 6 inches thick in extreme cold.)

 - Use a rough-toothed saw to cut a hole.

 An Ounce of Prevention ...